SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/permanently-delete-mailboxes.md

 For detailed syntax and parameter information, see [Remove-StoreMailbox](http://technet.microsoft.com/library/d5cb00f2-f475-45cf-b72e-0962e5eed070.aspx) and [Get-MailboxStatistics](http://technet.microsoft.com/library/cec76f70-941f-4bc9-b949-35dcc7671146.aspx).

-#### How do you know this worked?
+### How do you know this worked?

-To verify that you've permanently deleted a disconnected mailbox and that it was successfully purged from the Exchange mailbox database, run the following command.
+To verify that you've permanently deleted a disconnected mailbox and that it was successfully purged from the mailbox database, run the following command.

 ```
-Get-MailboxDatabase | Get-MailboxStatistics | Where { $_.DisplayName -eq "<display name>" }
+Get-MailboxDatabase | Get-MailboxStatistics | where {$_.DisplayName -eq "<display name>"}
 ```

 If you successfully purged the mailbox, the command won't return any results.
 If the mailbox wasn't purged, the command will return information about the mailbox.